 Here are a few factors that may help you decide if writing a diversity statement would work for you.

 First, be sure to read each school’s application instructions on submitting a diversity statement; each prompt may be different, but many use a very broad definition of diversity.
 Race, ethnicity, national origin, and culture (i.e., coming from a background or community that is and/or has been historically excluded, marginalized, oppressed, and underrepresented) are certainly included, but they are not the only strict classifications or topics that fall under this category.
 Socioeconomic disadvantage, first-generation status, religion, sexual orientation, disability (and the intersectionality of any and all of these) are all examples of possible topics for a diversity statement.
 Also, an uncommon upbringing, overcoming adversity, or having gone through a serious, life-altering experience are examples of other themes — and even this is not an exhaustive list.

 Your diversity statement should be different from your personal statement.
 Your personal statement can be a topic that would fit as a diversity statement, but then be sure your diversity statement is not redundant with your personal statement, and it shouldn’t be used to simply lengthen it.

-- In general, you shouldn’t try to stretch something that is a temporary hardship into a lifelong challenge.
+The topic should be fairly obvious to you; if you can’t think of something that makes sense right away, it is probably a sign that you do not need to write one.
+This does not mean that your diverse identity cannot be complicated or not fully actualized, but in general, you shouldn’t try to stretch something that is a temporary hardship into a lifelong challenge.
 For example, there is a significant difference between growing up poor and going through a temporary drop in disposable income.
 The former is much more likely to have a deep and lasting impact on someone’s outlook.
 Adversity can make for a highly compelling diversity statement, but only when said adversity is both truly distinctive AND it provides you with an added dimension and perspective to bring to a law school.